amit-069/PowerBIProject1/README.md

-# Super Stores Sales Dashboard
+# Super Store Sales Dashboard

 This project is a comprehensive sales dashboard for Super Stores, created using Power BI tools.
 The dashboard provides a detailed analysis of sales performance, allowing for better decision-making and strategic planning.